afcastano/spinnaker-local-dev/Readme.md

 Pending
 ===========
-- Run fake oauth server.
 - Install and configure local docker registry
 - Configure custom roles and users for testing.
-- Automaticaly use custom images pushed to the local registry

 Nice to have
 ============